REtipster provides real estate guidance — not legal advice.

 How Tax Deeds Work

-In Tax Deed States, the process is quite a bit simpler than that of tax liens because when you buy a tax deed, you are buying the actual property.
+In the Tax Deed States, the process is quite a bit simpler than that of tax liens because when you buy a tax deed, you are buying the actual property.
 The process is simpler because in most Tax Deed States, there is no redemption period.
 Similar to tax liens, the county's primary interest is to recoup the unpaid property taxes on each property.
 Once a tax deed has been sold to an investor, the prior owner cannot come back and reclaim their property.
 When you purchase a tax deed – you own the property free and clear.

 Similar to tax lien states, every tax deed state has a different set of rules about how long a property must be delinquent before foreclosure occurs, but given that there is no redemption period, most of the complexities are eliminated, which makes it a much simpler system for investors to work with.